Blow up analysis for Keller-Segel system: Boundary blow up points

 \end{thm} We only briefly explain the proof of Theorem \ref{thm boundary singularity}.
-We can still work in the local setting as in Theorem \ref{thm first time singularity}: first take a small ball $B_r(a)$ around $a$, then take a diffeomorphism to flatten $\partial\Omega\cap B_r(a)$.
+We can still work in the local setting as in Theorem \ref{thm first time singularity}: first take a small ball $B_r(a)$ around $a$, then take a diffeomorphism $\Omega\cap B_r(a)\mapsto H$ to flatten the boundary, where $H$ is an open half space.
 After scaling the radius of this ball to be $1$, extend $u$ and $v$ evenly to the whole $B_1$.
 Denote by $g$ the Riemannian metric obtained by pushing forward the original Euclidean metric through these transformations.
-Then we are in the following local setting: \begin{itemize} \item $u \in C^\infty(\overline{Q_1^-}\setminus\{(0,0)\})$, $u>0$ and
+Then we are in the following local setting: \begin{itemize} \item $\widetilde{u} \in C^\infty(\overline{Q_1^-}\setminus\{(0,0)\})$, $\widetilde{u}>0$ and

-\item $u$ satisfies
+\item $\widetilde{u}$ satisfies